chmike/cst_time_memcmp/README.md

 The expression `!diff` could be compiled into machine code performing a branch.
 It depends on the compiler smartness and the machine code instruction set.
-Some processors have a very limited machine code set and compilers are constrained to translate `!diff` into machine code using a branching instruction.
+Some processors have a very limited machine instruction set and compilers are constrained to translate `!diff` into machine code using a branching instruction.
 This is not the case with x86 processors and good compilers.